 Apply for Residency in Spain

-This service is for EU Passport Holders who already have a NIE Number only.
+This service is for EU Passport Holders who already have a NIE Number or already fit the criteria for Spanish Residency.
 Please do not use this service until you have your NIE Certificate.

 Now you have your NIE Number the next thing you need is your Residency/ Certificate of the EU. (please note this advice is pre-Brexit)

 My NIE now offers a full residency service.
-If you used our service to obtain your NIE Number you can now apply for your residency at the discounted price of just £29.99 + IVA (Spanish VAT) per person.
-(Normal price £69.99)
+If you used our service to obtain your NIE Number you can now apply for your residency for just £49.99 + IVA per person.

 This includes your police station booking, relevant paperwork for your application and a telephone consultation on the exact evidence you will need for applying for Residency/Certificate of the EU.
 We will also give advice on health insurance, and other requirements you may or may not need to apply for your Residency.